wmorgan/dcos-docs/1.8/usage/jobs/getting-started.md

    dcos job remove <job-id>
     ```

-nope... dcos job remove myjob where pikachu is .
-In the JSON it is the id field. in your json it is myjob

 1. Go to the "Jobs" tab of the DC/OS web interface to verify that you have removed your job, or verify from the CLI:

     ```